-Monitoring of the wastewater discharge to the Tasman Sea during the 2022-2023 monitoring period consisted both of monitoring of the final wastewater composition prior to discharge, and monitoring of the effects of the discharge on the receiving environment.
+Monitoring of the wastewater discharge to the Tasman Sea during the 2023/24 monitoring period consisted both of monitoring of the final wastewater composition prior to discharge, and monitoring of the effects of the discharge on the receiving environment.

 Monitoring of the final wastewater prior to discharge was primarily undertaken by NPDC in the form of regular grab samples and 24-hour composite samples.
 Inter-laboratory comparisons and checks of compliance with consent conditions were also undertaken by the Council.
-Through this monitoring, NPDC demonstrated 100% compliance regarding contaminants as per condition 3 of consent 0882-4.
-BOD and TSS concentrations were below consent limits in 100% of samples during the year; maintaining compliance with condition 4.
+Through this monitoring, NPDC demonstrated 100% compliance regarding contaminants as per condition 3 of Consent 0882-4.
+BOD and suspended solids concentrations were below consent limits in 100% of samples during the year; maintaining compliance with condition 4.
 Compliance with condition 10, regarding the minimum required effluent chlorine concentration, is assessed using results from grab samples.
 All routine grab samples were compliant with this condition throughout the monitoring period.
+There was one occasion where an equipment error resulted in the chlorine level falling below $0.3g/m^3$, this was for a short duration and no significant adverse effects were likely to have occurred.
 The NPWWTP continued to achieve a high level of norovirus inactivation during the year under review.
-Overall, monitoring results indicated that the effluent discharge from the NPWWTP to the Tasman Sea was of a high quality during the 2022-2023 year.
+Overall, monitoring results indicated that the effluent discharge from the NPWWTP to the Tasman Sea was of a high quality during the 2023/24 year.

-Monitoring of effects on the receiving environment consisted of an intertidal marine ecological survey and the analysis of norovirus in green lipped mussel tissue.
+Monitoring of effects on the receiving environment consisted of an intertidal marine ecological survey, and the analysis of heavy metals and norovirus in green lipped mussel tissue.
 The ecological intertidal surveys found no evidence to suggest that the outfall discharge was adversely affecting rocky shore communities.
-Although norovirus monitoring results were negative during 2022-2023, previous monitoring has showed that there is still a risk of shellfish contamination between Waiwhakaiho and Bell Block.
+Although norovirus monitoring results were negative during 2023/24, previous monitoring has showed that there is still a risk of shellfish contamination between Waiwhakaiho and Bell Block.
 As such, health warning signage remains in place.
+Mercury, cadmium and lead concentrations in mussel flesh from all three monitoring sites were well below Australia New Zealand Food Standards Code guidelines (2016).
+Although no guidelines exist for the remaining metals, these results were all comparable with the range of previous concentrations found during NPWWTP shellfish surveys at both control and potential impact sites.